Nebraska Legislature: Selection, composition and operation

 The Legislature is composed of 49 members, chosen by a single-member district or constituency.
 Senators are chosen for four-year terms, with one-half of the seats up for election every second year.
 In effect, this results in half the chamber being elected at the same time as the President of the United States, and the other half elected at the same time as other statewide elections.
 Senators must be qualified voters who are at least 21 years old and have lived in the district they wish to represent for at least one year.
 A constitutional amendment passed in 2000 limits senators to two consecutive terms.
 However, a former senator is re-eligible for election after four years.
-Senators receive $12,000 a year.
+Senators receive $12,000 a year + per diem.

 Rather than separate primary elections held to choose Republican, Democratic, and other partisan contenders for a seat, Nebraska uses a single nonpartisan blanket primary, in which the top two vote-getters are entitled to run in the general election.
 There are no formal party alignments or groups within the Legislature.
 Coalitions tend to form issue by issue based on a member's philosophy of government, geographic background, and constituency.
 However, almost all the members of the legislature are known to be either Democrats or Republicans, and the state branches of both parties explicitly endorse candidates for legislative seats.

 Vacancies

-Vacancies in the Legislature are appointed by the governor.
+Vacancies in the Legislature are filled by the governor.

 Length of session

+Nebraska has a legislative session every year but, is set up with a biennium system.

-Sessions of the Nebraska Legislature last for 90 working days in odd-numbered years and 60 working days in even-numbered years.
+Regular sessions of the Nebraska Legislature last for a maximum 90 working days in odd-numbered years and short sessions last 60 working days in even-numbered years.

+Both sessions start after the first Monday in January with regular sessions lasting until sometime in mid-June and short sessions going until about mid-April.

+With a biennium system set up, bills that do not make it to floor debate during a short session can carry over to the regular session and continue through the legislative process.
+Bills introduced in a regular session do not carry over.

-Special Sessions
+Special sessions

-Article IV-8 of the Nebraska State Constitution gives the Governor the power to call special sessions on "extraordinary occasions."
-When called, lawmakers may only consider legislation outlined in the Governor's proclamation.
+Article IV-8 of the Nebraska State Constitution gives the governor the power to call special sessions on "extraordinary occasions."
+When called, lawmakers may only consider legislation outlined in the governor's proclamation.